 The pandemic has disproportionately affected women

-More than just cult the office workforce, the global pandemic has hit women differently than it’s impacted men.
+The pandemic hit women differently than men.
 While male employees have returned to work at close to pre-pandemic levels, women still struggle with finding adequate childcare so they too can return to full-time work.

 According to the Brookings Institute, there are a variety of reasons why the pandemic has hurt women more than men, such as: